DataDog/documentation/content/tracing/setup/dotnet.md

 There are three components needed to enable automatic instrumentation.

 - Native COM library that implements the Profiling API (a `.dll` file on Windows or `.so` on Linux) to intercept method calls
-- Managed libraries that interact with your application to measure method execution time and extract data from method arguments
+- Managed libraries (`Datadog.Trace.dll` and `Datadog.Trace.ClrProfiler.Managed.dll`) that interact with your application to measure method execution time and extract data from method arguments
 - Several environment variables that enable the Profiling API and configure the .NET Tracer

 How these components are installed on the host depends on the runtime environment: